The Founding of RMU

 Against better judgment, we decided to go for it.
 We created our first full-time position and began to grow the brand as a real business.

-As of today, RMU employs 110 Staff members and have implemented an employee ownership program, used our skis to donate and raise funds for several nonprofits, and continue to maintain a "50+ days on snow" policy as a job requirement for our employees.
+As of today, RMU employs Over 100 staff and has implemented an employee ownership program, used our skis to donate and raise funds for several nonprofits, and continue to maintain a "50+ days on snow" policy as a job requirement for our employees.
 We are faced with new challenges every day, and as we take steps towards the future of RMU and towards creating the brand we are setting out to build, our goal is to build a business in which our entire staff is afforded the opportunity to live comfortably, ski, and pursue the lifestyle that has connected us all.
 If we can continue to shape our company this way and adhere to the values we are built on while maintaining a reputation of innovation and providing value for our customers, we are fulfilling our goals.